 - planting was planned and the plants purchased

-- On Sunday 14th June large numbers of 1st Woosehill cubs, beavers and scouts with their leaders and helpers undertook the planting
+- 1st Woosehill cubs, beavers and scouts with their leaders and helpers undertook the planting

-- On Monday 15th june this was completed by patients attending the Young People with Dementia clinic at the hospital.
+- This was completed by patients attending the Young People with Dementia clinic at the hospital.

 Truly a team effort.
 Particular thanks to Public Health, Wokingham Borough Council for their help with funding, without which Sally’s ambitious plans would not have been so fully realised.
 Patients and staff are so pleased with the outcome.